ssc-oscar/lookup/README.md

 ## 1 How to get a list of Author2Commit information - author2commit: a2cFullP.{0..31}.tch
 ```
-This prints out the commit IDs of all the author's git commits seperated by a semicolon ( ; )
+This prints out the commit ID/Hash of all the author's git commits seperated by a semicolon ( ; )
 echo git-commit-ID | /da3_data/lookup/Prj2CmtShow.perl /da0_data/basemaps/a2cFullP 1 32
 Examples:
 * echo "Audris Mockus <audris@utk.edu>" | /da3_data/lookup/Prj2CmtShow.perl /da0_data/basemaps/a2cFullP 1 32
 * echo "Adam Tutko <atutko@vols.utk.edu>" | /da3_data/lookup/Prj2CmtShow.perl /da0_data/basemaps/a2cFullP 1 32
 ```

-2. author2file: a2fFullP.{0..31}.tch, these are files for blobs created or deleted by the commit (see 6) - need to calculate for version M
+## 2. How to get a list of Author2File information - author2file: a2fFullP.{0..31}.tch, these are files for blobs created or deleted by the commit (see 6) - need to calculate for version M
 ```
+Examples:
-echo "Audris Mockus <audris@utk.edu>" | /da3_data/lookup/Prj2FileShow.perl /da0_data/basemaps/a2fFullM.tch 1 32
+* echo "Audris Mockus <audris@utk.edu>" | /da3_data/lookup/Prj2FileShow.perl /da0_data/basemaps/a2fFullO 1 32
+* echo "Adam Tutko <atutko@vols.utk.edu>" | /da3_data/lookup/Prj2FileShow.perl /da0_data/basemaps/a2fFullO 1 32
 ```

 3. blob2commit: b2cFullO.{0..31}.tch